Teaching Language Models Mechanistic Explainability Through MechSMILES: Introduction

-While mechanism prediction from reactions using arrow pushing has been addressed by \citet{bradshaw2018generative} in 2019, and more recently by \citet{miller2025mechanism} in 2025.
-Our work extends these works by overcoming some limitations of the former, and by standardizing the task and comparing the multiple datasets available in the literature, while open-sourcing our data and models for better reproducibility across the field.

-Moreover, our work equally complements recent advances in mechanistic modeling by \citet{chen2025predicting} and \citet{joung2025electron}, who trained models to predict multi-step forward synthesis one elementary step at a time.
-While their approaches function as "reasoning traces" that generate mechanisms before products, our work operates as a "post-hoc rationalizer" that validates proposed reactions by reconstructing their mechanisms.
-This distinction is crucial for integration with existing CASP workflows: state-of-the-art systems propose single-step transformations from reactants to products without mechanistic decomposition.
-Our models can validate these proposals by attempting to find physically plausible mechanistic pathways, effectively serving as a chemical feasibility filter for any CASP system, whether template-based or template-free, commercial or open-source.
+Automated mechanism prediction from reactions using arrow pushing has been addressed via expert curated rule-based system \citep{jorgensen1990cameo, hollering2000simulation, chen2009no, kayala2011learning, klucznik2024computational}, with an increasing shift towards more data-driven techniques in \citet{bradshaw2019generative}, \citet{joung2024reproducing}, and in \citet{miller2025mechanism}.
+Most recently, \citet{chen2025predicting} and \citet{joung2025electron} trained models to predict multi-step synthesis one elementary step at a time, functioning as mechanistic “reasoning traces” that generate mechanisms before predicting products.
+Our work is complementary: rather than generating products through mechanisms, we operate as a “post-hoc rationalizer” that validates proposed reactions by reconstructing their mechanisms.
+This distinction is important for practical integration with existing CASP workflows.
+State-of-the-art systems propose single-step transformations without mechanistic decomposition; our models can validate these proposals by searching for physically plausible electron pathways, effectively serving as a chemical feasibility filter for any CASP system, whether template-based or template-free.

-Beyond validation, mechanism prediction unlocks two additional capabilities that are difficult or impossible with current methods.
-First, by tracking electron flow, we enable holistic atom-to-atom mapping that includes all hydrogen atoms, critical for reactions where hydrogen transfer determines the outcome.
-Second, we can extract catalyst-aware reaction templates that distinguish catalysts recycled during the mechanism from inert spectator species, a distinction invisible to traditional template extraction methods that only compare initial and final states.
+Beyond validation, mechanism prediction unlocks additional capabilities that are difficult or impossible with current automated methods.
+By tracking electron flow, we enable holistic atom-to-atom mapping that includes all hydrogen atoms, critical for reactions where hydrogen transfer determines the outcome.
+We can also extract catalyst-aware reaction templates that distinguish catalysts recycled during the mechanism from inert spectator species, a distinction invisible to traditional template extraction methods that only compare initial and final states.